CincyTech/writing-developer-job-postings/style-guide.md

 <!--
 improve this
 -->
-"The candidate will be working on our product development team, in a fast paced environment, we use Scrum"
+"The candidate will be working on our product development team, in a fast paced environment, we use Scrum.
+We usually expect an arbitrary contribution before making an offer."

 ### Responsibilities